deeprob/pyrarecomb/README.md

 4. Method verbose during tree generation
 5. Pandas applymap changed to map due to deprecation warning
 6. Get counts helper function with pandas query fixed for hyphenated gene names
+7. No longer rounding off statistical values to 3 places of decimal

 # Possible modifications for v0.2.0
 1. Refining control frequencies step may not be required